original title: a common term in Ophthalmology (essential for entry to Ophthalmology)

 click to view the directory: Hu Zhenglin’s book

 in refractive correction of children and adolescents is an eye optic monograph on Optometry and matching of children and adolescents in China.
 This book is divided into twelve chapters.
 It gives a concise and appropriate introduction to children’s refractive and ametropia, and objectively describes the practical knowledge of children’s refractive correction, customization, myopia prevention and visual health.
-Based on the basic optometry procedure and the visual physiological characteristics of children, this book expounds the optometry problems of children; It also introduces the optical concepts of ametropia, strabismus and amblyopia, and expounds the related refractive correction concepts; It also expounds the refractive correction and visual training of children, introduces the basic concepts and methods of children’s scientific and healthy eye use, scientific and reasonable wearing glasses, introduces in detail the concepts and methods of myopia prevention and control, and puts forward their own understanding and views.
+Based on the basic optometry procedure and the visual physiological characteristics of children, this book expounds the optometry problems of children; It also introduces the optical concepts of ametropia, strabismus and amblyopia, and expounds the related refractive correction concepts; It also expounds the refractive correction and visual training of children, introduces the basic concepts and methods of children’s scientific and healthy eye use, scientific and reasonable wearing glasses, introduces in detail the concepts and methods of myopia prevention and control, and puts forward their own understanding and views.and

 are easy to understand and practical.
 The publication and distribution of this book will not only improve the quality of optometry for teenagers, but also play a positive role in the prevention and control of myopia for teenagers and children.
-It will also become an assistant and friend for optometrists in their work and self-study.
+It will also become an assistant and friend for optometrists in their work and self-study.and

 can be used as desk books for optometrists and ophthalmologists in their daily work.
 They are also indispensable professional reference books for people engaged in eye visual optics teaching, children’s health workers and students majoring in eye visual optics in their study and practice.